 On executing a continue statement, the subsequent statements of the body of the innermost, currently executed loop are skipped and the next iteration starts.
 Using continue outside the body of a loop (for, while, do-while) shall cause an error.

-No specific restrictions in addition to the general static rules of TTCN-3 given in clause 5.
+No specific restrictions in addition to the general static rules of TTCN-3 given in clause 5 and shown in table 15.